 How to Store Beef and Broccoli Stir Fry Recipe?

-Store: Much like when you order take out, this dish doesn’t last much longer than a day in the fridge.
+Store: Much like when you order take out, this steak and broccoli dish doesn’t last much longer than a day in the fridge.
 Keep it in an airtight container and enjoy any leftovers for a healthy lunch idea the next day, but that’s it.
 Otherwise, the broccoli will become soggy.

 Reheat: To enjoy warm again, reheat by simmering it on the stove with a splash of water or broth until heated through.
 Stir occasionally and enjoy all over again.

 - 1 lb flank, tri-tip or sirloin steak thinly sliced against the grain

 - 2 tbsp oil for frying I use avocado oil